Shopify/react-native-skia/README.md

 - Install dependencies `yarn bootstrap`
 - Build the Skia libraries with `yarn build-skia` (this can take a while)
 - Copy Skia headers `yarn copy-skia-headers`
-- Run `pod install` in the example project

 ### Upgrading